 - Avoiding activities at dawn or dusk if possible, as mosquitoes are most active during these times.

-Protect yourself from West Nile virus:
+3 tips to protect yourself from West Nile virus:

 - Don’t forget the mosquito repellent.
 Leave a bottle by your front door or in your car’s front console where you’ll see it.